yoyama/chef-swift-recipes/README.md

 ## cookbooks/saio_pkg

-OpenStack Swift All in One with folsom packages from CloudArchive for Ubuntu 12.04.
+OpenStack Swift All in One with pre-Havana packages from CloudArchive for Ubuntu 12.04.
 You can install Swift, Keystone, Ceilometer in one server.

 ### How to install